8 Ways to Prevent Data Loss from Hardware Failure

 5) Set Recovery Point Objectives

+Some data loss is inevitable, but you can limit it with a documented backup strategy.
+To prevent loss of work on a computer, it is essential to set a recovery point objective for your backups.
 Your recovery point objective (RPO) dictates how old your data can be if you need to recover a backup.
-In other words, it says how frequently you need to perform backups to avert a major disruption from data loss.
+In other words, it sets how frequently you need to perform backups to avert a major disruption from data loss.

 Let’s say your RPO for critical files and application data is one hour.
 In that case, you should perform new backups every 60 minutes, at a minimum.
 In the event of drive failures, you’d only lose a maximum of one hour’s worth of data.